Will I need to travel to see a specialist?

 When we asked members in Germany if they typically need to travel to see specialists, they replied...

 "Germany is home to some of the world's leading medical facilities, with many cities offering a wide variety of specialist medical services.
 The major metropolitan areas such as Berlin, Munich, Hamburg and Frankfurt boast an impressive selection of both public and private healthcare facilities, hosting an array of medical specialists including cardiologists, neurologists, surgeons and oncologists.
 The larger cities also have a greater variety of specialized medical teams such as fertility clinics, pediatric specialists and geriatric care centers.
-In addition, Germany's smaller cities and towns often have a number of excellent general practitioners, providing quality and accessible healthcare for their local population," said a member in Germany.
+In addition, Germany's smaller cities and towns often have a number of excellent general practitioners, providing quality and accessible healthcare for their local population," remarked another expat in Germany.

 Other Questions:

-- What should I pack when moving to Germany?
+- What do I need to know before retiring in Germany?

 - What is life like in Germany?